leonaponce/Gator-Grill-Customer-Feedback-Survey/README.md

 Deliverables <br><br>

+**Please note I am concerned with the confusion between #7 and #10!
+I am also unsure about overall quality of code and redundancies.
+Thank you for helping me clean up my code!

 -#1: I can see a title with id="title" in H1 sized text.<br><br>
 -#2: I can see a short explanation with id="description" in P sized text.<br><br>
 -#3: I can see a form with id="survey-form". <br><br>